 According to the statics, 20% of leading eCommerce website ignore these product filters.

 How can you create these?
-The first way is to analyse similar queries for your product keywords.
+The first way is to analyze similar queries for your product keywords.
 Let’s say that you sell microphones.
 Besides the type filters such as “handheld’, “lavalier” or “USB”, and the capsule type filters such as “dynamic” or “tube” you can add filters based on an occasion.
 These may be “conference microphones”, “vocal microphones”, “video camera microphones”, “iPhone microphones” and so on.
 The products may intersect between categories, and it’s even better than good.

 This filtering approach allows your customers, who may be ignorant of the technical characteristics, to choose the right item faster.
 Consequently, you shorten their decision-making process.